simonsobs/map_based_simulations/mbs-s0015-20240504/README.md

     /global/cfs/cdirs/sobs/v4_sims/mbs/mbs_s0015_20240504/models

+The `/global/cfs/cdirs/sobs/v4_sims/mbs/mbs_s0015_20240504/renamed` directory contains ancillary map files needed to draw from the covariance matrices or to generate new matrices.
+See the [preprocess_maps.py](https://github.com/simonsobs/map_based_simulations/blob/mbs_s0015_20240504/mbs-s0015-20240504/preprocess_maps.py) script to see how these files were generated.

 ## Metadata

 The models correlate pairs of frequency bands on the same detector wafer.
 Therefore, the simulations are stored in a similar paired format.
 Thus, the shape of a given simulation file is `(2, 1, 3, 2640, 10800)`: